Tale of 2 airlines: Big profit at American, Southwest loss

 The Fort Worth, Texas-based carrier returned to a profit for the full year and forecast 2023 earnings in a range of $2.50 to $3.50 per share.
 For the first quarter, American expects to break even, based on demand and fuel trends.

-American's results added to the picture of strong demand for air travel that was reflected in an $843 million profit for United Airlines and $828 million for Delta Air Lines.
+The results at American Airlines Group Inc. added to the picture of strong demand for air travel that was reflected in an $843 million profit for United Airlines and $828 million for Delta Air Lines.

+Elsewhere in the sector, JetBlue Airways Corp. said Thursday it moved to a profit in its fourth quarter after reporting a loss in the year-ago period.
+The airline earned $24 million, or 7 cents per share.
+Its adjusted profit was 22 cents per share, beating Wall Street's view of 19 cents per share.